linuxkit/linuxkit/docs/kernels.md

 The process of modifying the kernel configuration is as follows:

 1. Create a `linuxkit/kconfig` container image: `make kconfig`.
 This is not pushed out.
+By default, this will be for your local architecture, but you can override it with `make kconfig ARCH=${ARCH}`, e.g. `make kconfig ARCH=arm64`.
+The image is tagged with the architecture, e.g. `linuxkit/kconfig:arm64`.
 1. Run a container based on `linuxkit/kconfig`.
 1. In the container, modify the config to suit your needs using normal kernel tools like `make defconfig` or `make menuconfig`.
 1. Save the config from the image.